jrhendrix/al2var/README.md

 # Al2var

-A tool to calculate the error rate of a bacterial assembly using paired-end Illumina reads.
+A tool to estimate the error rate of a bacterial assembly using paired-end Illumina reads.

 ## Introduction